-Chub Lake is a natural, 228-acre lake with a maximum depth of 10 feet.
-Located in Dakota County, Chub Lake is subject to low water clarity and excessive algae cause by the shallow depths and presence of nutrients, such as phosphorus, within the water.
+Chub Lake is a natural, 228-acre lake with a maximum depth of 10 feet, and is classified as a wild rice waterbody.
+Located in Dakota County, Chub Lake is subject to low water clarity and excessive algae caused by the shallow depths and presence of nutrients, such as phosphorus, within the water.
 As a result, Chub Lake is classified as eutrophic on the Trophic State Index and is often not considered suitable for aquatic recreation.
-Chub Lake is the headwaters of Chub Creek.
+Chub Lake is the headwaters of Chub Creek, and was studied in the 2019 Paleolimnological Study of Phosphorus-Impaired Lakes in the Cannon River Watershed.
+Information from this study will be used to inform the restoration and rehabilitation expectations for Chub Lake in the Adaptive Management Plan.